Vladislav-Sharapa/traveling-salesman-problem/README.md

 ## Getting started

-To start the game run the script "main.py":
+To start the program run the script "main.py":
 ```
 $ python src/main.py
 ```